tluyben/7min-workout/README.md

 - Add a nagging reminder service
 - Add FB integration to show your friends (more stimulating)
 - Progress indicator working on phone
+- Get the sounds working and add in vibration (better when in public spaces)